 In 2019, the Company granted 583,000 stock options to certain employees to purchase shares of common stock that contain certain performance-based vesting criteria, primarily related to the achievement of certain clinical and regulatory development milestones related to product candidates.
 Recognition of stock-based compensation expense associated with these performance-based stock options commences when the performance condition is considered probable of achievement, using management's best estimates, which consider the inherent risk and uncertainty regarding the future outcomes of the milestones.

-The achievement of one of the performance milestones was considered to be probable and the Company recorded approximately \$100,000 of stock compensation expense associated with these awards for the six months ended June 30, 2020.
-One performance milestone was not achieved by December 31, 2019, and therefore 194,338 stock options were cancelled on January 1, 2020.
-For the remaining award containing performance-based vesting criteria, the achievement of the milestone was not met, and therefore 194,331 stock options were cancelled in June 2020.
-No expense had been recognized related to this award for the six months ended June 30, 2020.
+In the fourth quarter of 2020 one of the performance milestones was achieved and of the associated 194,331 stock options, 64,777 stock options vested.
+The remaining options will vest in the fourth quarter of 2021 and 2022.
+The Company recorded approximately \$64,000 and \$50,000 of stock compensation expense associated with these awards for the three months ended March 31, 2021, and 2020, respectively.
+For the remaining milestones, the performance conditions were not met.
+Therefore, no expense has been recognized related to these awards for the three months ended March 31, 2021, and 388,669 options were cancelled in 2020.

-During the six months ended June 30, 2020, 141,490 options were exercised for cash proceeds of \$1.4 million.
-During the six months ended June 30, 2019, 22,167 options were exercised for cash proceeds of \$0.2 million.
+During the three months ended March 31, 2021, 100,954 options were exercised for cash proceeds of approximately \$881,000 and 51,034 options were exercised for cash proceeds of approximately \$338,000 in the three months ended March 31,2020.

-As of June 30, 2020, there was \$17.2 million of unrecognized compensation cost related to employee and non-employee unvested stock options and RSUs granted under the 2015 and 2007 Plans, which is expected to be recognized over a weighted-average remaining service period of 2.8 years.
+As of March 31, 2021, there was \$31.7 million of unrecognized compensation cost related to employee and non-employee unvested stock options granted under the 2015 and 2007 Plans, which is expected to be recognized over a weighted-average remaining service period of 3.08 years.
 Stock compensation costs have not been capitalized by the Company.